adam-dorin/mobile-console/README.md

 ## Dependencies :

-Right now there are now
+Right now there are none

 ## Installation: